Online resources for music leaders

 Our Awards programme offers up to £100,000 in means-tested grants each year, helping young musicians grow and develop their musical potential.
 This programme is aimed at young musicians demonstrating exceptional talent and potential.
-We accept applications once a year, from Novemeber to March with Awards announced in May.
-Having taken formal formal exams is not a pre-requisite and thus there is no minimum grade level; however we suggest that you only recommend students apply for this fund if they have made significant progress on their musical journey already and are demonstrating exceptional potential.
+Having taken formal exams is not a pre-requisite and thus there is no minimum grade level; however we suggest that you only recommend students apply for this fund if they have made significant progress on their musical journey already and are demonstrating exceptional potential.
 This programme is not aimed at beginner level players.

 Music leaders and teachers can support a young musician in applying for funding of up to £2,000 by completing a supporting recommendation.